zaynebmellouli/GrooveGalaxy/REPORT.md

 3. **Database Machine**:
    - **Description**: This machine is dedicated to storing and managing data.
-In our database schema, we created --- The media content will store the lyrics and the path_file.
+In our database schema, we created three tables.
+THe first one will contain details about the user (username,password) and will stock all the different keys (shared symmetric key and the family key).
+The other two tables will record informations about the song: media will manage artists'name, genre, format, title and the media content will store have the lyrics and the file path leading to the actual song to play.
    - **Technology Justification**:PostgreSQL is selected as the RDBMS for its open-source nature, reliability, and extensibility.

 4. **Gateway/Router Machine (e.g., VM2)**: